petalas/btc-risk-metric/README.md

 ## Main problem

 Because of the logarithmic nature of BTC growth and diminishing returns the peaks of our oscillator get lower and lower and the bottoms get higher and higher.
-We are also dealing with data (prices) that span multiple orders of magnitute which is not ideal when mapping to the 0..1 range.
+We are also dealing with data (prices) that span multiple orders of magnitude which is not ideal when mapping to the 0..1 range.

 ## Current logic to adjust / correct the average